Chances are, your large patio umbrella won’t last forever. I discovered an easy way to refresh a worn-out outdoor umbrella: painting it.

 Our old friend now fits perfectly into our newish DIY outdoor living space.

-Only real difference being nowadays, instead of Pabst Blue Ribbon, Zima and Boone’s Farm Strawberry Hill, we’re drinking slightly more sophisticated adult beverages underneath his lovely canopy.
+The only real difference being nowadays, instead of Pabst Blue Ribbon, Zima, and Boone’s Farm Strawberry Hill, we’re drinking slightly more sophisticated adult beverages underneath his lovely canopy.

 Like the home state pillows?
 Want an umbrella without the painting pain or a bistro set that’s not so banged up?
 Shop our outdoor space here: